 My mind wandered in all directions.
-I visited earth, mars, space, met all the aliens, danced to Bollywood numbers in those little two hours!
+I visited Earth, mars, and space, met all the aliens, and danced to Bollywood numbers in those little two hours!

 At 1:30 pm we started again and ended at 5:30 pm for snacks.
 Now, I wanted to speak to someone, but everyone ignored my smile!
 Ouch!!
 At 6:30 pm we started again and were given instructions for the next day at 8:30 pm.
 I was back at the hostel, and in bed by 10:00 pm.
 Well, the routine was going to be the same for the next 10 days!

 Did I have any magical experiences during my Vipassana retreat?